Home / Securing Thermal Cameras against Network Vulnerabilities

 A regular backup is vital to ensure continuity in the case of an attack.
 This backup ensures that the administrator can quickly restore affected cameras to their configurations without causing lengthy interruptions to security.

-Opgal allows the export of site defaults of every camera to ensure continuity of service.
+Opgal allows the export of site defaults of all thermal cameras to ensure continuity of service.

 Hackers prey on software vulnerabilities, particularly outdated software that doesn’t conform to current security standards.
 A hacker will promptly broadcast any security vulnerabilities online, effectively exposing the network to other individuals.
 It is vital to ensure that you have the latest firmware on your camera at all times.